jsternin/TidyDataSet/README.md

-1.5 merge test and train data: use rbind and merge read.table from files in 1.4 for each of 3 groups: result are 3 data sets: subject, activity, measure - all of them have 10299 rows (train + test) -
+1.5 merge test and train data: use rbind and merge read.table from files in 1.4 for each of 3 groups: result are 3 data sets: subject,activity,measures – all of them have 10299 rows (train + test)

 2.Extract features (measurement names ) with “mean” and “std”
 ------------------------------------------------------------------------------------
 get path to feature dictionary - feature.txt